 The OIE Terrestrial Animal Health Code (Terrestrial Code) sets out standards for the improvement of terrestrial animal health and welfare and veterinary public health worldwide, including through standards for safe international trade in terrestrial animals (mammals, birds and bees) and their products.
-The health measures in the Terrestrial Code should be used by the veterinary authorities of importing and exporting countries to provide for early detection, reporting and control agents pathogenic to terrestrial animals and, in the case of zoonoses, for humans, and to prevent their transfer via international trade in terrestrial animals and terrestrial animal products, while avoiding unjustified sanitary barriers to trade.
+The health measures in the Terrestrial Code should be used by the Veterinary Authorities of importing and exporting countries to provide for early detection, reporting and control agents pathogenic to terrestrial animals and, in the case of zoonoses, for humans, and to prevent their transfer via international trade in terrestrial animals and terrestrial animal products, while avoiding unjustified sanitary barriers to trade.

 The health measures in the Terrestrial Code have been formally adopted by the World Assembly of OIE Delegates, which constitutes the organisation's highest decision-making body.
-The 22nd edition incorporates modifications to the Terrestrial Code agreed at the 81th OIE General Session in May 2013.
-The 2013 edition includes revised information on the following subjects: glossary; notification of diseases, infections, infestations and epidemiological information; criteria for the inclusion of diseases, infections and infestations on the OIE list; procedures for self declaration and for official recognition by the OIE; evaluation of Veterinary Services; veterinary legislation; collection and processing of bovine, small ruminant and porcine semen; collection and processing of in vivo derived embryos from livestock and horses; official health control of bee diseases; biosecurity procedures in poultry production; responsible and prudent use of antimicrobial agents in veterinary medicine; zoonoses transmissible from non-human primates; introduction to the recommendations for animal welfare; use of animals in research and education; animal welfare and beef cattle production systems; infection with rabies virus; infection with rinderpest virus; infection with Trichinella spp.; infestation of honey bees with Acarapis woodi; infection of honey bees with Paenibacillus larvae (American foulbrood); infection of honey bees with Melissococcus plutonius (European foulbrood); infestation with Aethina tumida (small hive beetle); infestation of honey bees with Tropilaelaps spp.; infestation of honey bees with Varroa spp. (varroosis); infection with avian influenza viruses; Newcastle disease; infection with Mycoplasma mycoides subsp. mycoides SC (contagious bovine pleuropneumonia); infection with equine arteritis virus; infection with Chlamydophila abortus (enzootic abortion of ewes); infection with peste des petits ruminants virus; and infection with classical swine fever virus.
+The 23rd edition incorporates modifications to the Terrestrial Code agreed at the 82th OIE General Session in May 2014.
+The 2014 edition includes revised information on the following subjects: user's guide; glossary; notification of diseases, infections and infestations, and provision of epidemiological information; criteria for the inclusion of diseases, infections and infestations in the OIE list; procedures for self declaration and for official recognition by the OIE; import risk analysis; Veterinary Services; evaluation of Veterinary Services; communication; collection and processing of in vivo derived embryos from livestock and equids; general recommendations on disinfection and disinsection; certification procedures; animal health measures applicable before and at departure; prevention, detection and control of Salmonella in poultry; introduction to the recommendations for controlling antimicrobial resistance; responsible and prudent use of antimicrobial agents in veterinary medicine; risk analysis for antimicrobial resistance arising from the use of antimicrobial agents in animals; animal welfare and broiler chicken production systems; infection with Brucella abortus, B. melitensis and B. suis; infection with Rift Valley fever virus; infection with Trichinella spp.; tularemia; infection with avian influenza viruses; infection with Newcastle disease virus; infection with Mycoplasma mycoides subsp. mycoides SC (contagious bovine pleuropneumonia); infection with African horse sickness virus; infection with equid herpesvirus-1 (equine rhinopneumonitis); infection with equine arteritis virus; infection with peste des petits ruminants virus.